Volatile-rich evolution of molten super-Earth L 98-59 d: Introduction

-Here, we constrain the plausible set of evolutionary pathways linking L\,98-59\,d's birth conditions to these observations.
-We use the \textsc{proteus} modelling framework to create a grid of self-consistent fully-coupled atmosphere-interior evolutionary simulations \citep{lichtenberg_vertically_2021, nicholls_redox_2024, nicholls_convective_2025, nicholls_tidal_2025}. \textsc{proteus} calculates the evolving thermochemical state of the planet's interior and atmosphere over time.
-From a molten-start, we account for bottom-up mantle crystallisation, tidal dissipation, outgassing and escape of CHNOS volatiles, atmospheric blanketing and energy transport, and stellar evolution.
-Our radiative-convective atmosphere implements a real-gas equation-of-state, correlated-$k$ radiative transfer, and allows the formation of deep radiative layers \citep{innes_runaway_2023, nicholls_convective_2025}.
+Here, we constrain the plausible set of evolutionary pathways for L\,98-59\,d by numerically linking its birth conditions to recent estimates of its bulk density $\rho_p$ and atmospheric composition.
+For this comparison we primarily adopt $\rho_p=\SI{3.45}{\GPCC}$ previously estimated by \citet{rajpaul_doppler_2024} and the corresponding upper-atmospheric composition constraints from JWST \citep{gressier_hints_2024,banerjee_atmospheric_2024}.
+An alternative recent estimate of a smaller $\rho_p=\SI{2.2}{\GPCC}$ is simultaneously explored (\cite{cadieux_detailed_2025}, Table~1).
+We use the \textsc{proteus} modelling framework to create a large grid of self-consistent coupled atmosphere-interior evolutionary simulations to compare with observational constraints \citep{lichtenberg_vertically_2021, nicholls_redox_2024, nicholls_convective_2025, nicholls_tidal_2025}. \textsc{proteus} calculates the evolving thermochemical state of the planet's interior and atmosphere over time.
+From a molten-start, we simultaneously model bottom-up mantle crystallisation, tidal dissipation, outgassing and escape of CHNOS volatiles, atmospheric blanketing and energy transport, and stellar evolution.
+Our radiative-convective atmosphere implements a real-gas EOS, correlated-$k$ radiative transfer, and allows the formation of deep radiative layers \citep{innes_runaway_2023, nicholls_convective_2025}.
 Stellar XUV fluxes are used to calculate the rate of volatile loss (see Methods) using an energy-limited hydrodynamic escape parametrisation \citep{lehmer_rocky_2017}.
-Our main grid of 900 models has four axes: initial volatile endowment (proxied as hydrogen atoms relative to the mantle (melt + solid) mass, $1000 \le \Hppmw \le 16000$), bulk S/H mass ratio, magma ocean oxygen fugacity, and total planet mass \citep{rajpaul_doppler_2024}.
-The grid domain spans expected post-accretion scenarios (see Supplementary Information): birth volatile endowment is thought to vary substantially \citep{Zeng2019,Venturini2020} in addition to magma ocean oxygen fugacity \citep{lichtenberg_review_2025, schlichting_chemical_2022} which controls the solubility and speciation of volatiles \citep{gaillard_redox_2022, krissansen_erosion_2024}.
-Models terminate at the planet's estimated age of \SI{4.94(1.44)}{\giga\year} or at mantle solidification; we do not model secondary volcanic outgassing from magmatism during solid-state mantle convection.
-Simulation end-points are then compared with observational constraints on the planet's density and atmospheric MMW, enabling the inference of the planet's possible thermal and compositional histories.
+Our main grid of 900 models has four axes: initial volatile endowment (proxied as hydrogen relative to the total mantle mass, $1000 \le \Hppmw \le 16000$), bulk S/H mass ratio, magma ocean oxygen fugacity, and total planet mass.
+The grid domain spans a range of post-accretion scenarios (Supplementary~Figure~\ref{fig:si_outgas}) as planets are thought to vary substantially in their initial amount of volatiles \citep{Zeng2019,Venturini2020} in addition to variations their mantle redox state \citep{lichtenberg_review_2025, righter_Redoxvar_2016} which controls the solubility of volatiles in silicate melt and chemical speciation throughout the planet \citep{gaillard_redox_2022, krissansen_erosion_2024}.
+Models terminate at the planet's estimated age of \SI{4.94(1.44)}{\giga\year} or at mantle solidification; we do not model secondary volcanic outgassing from magmatism during solid-state mantle convection. \textsc{proteus} simulation end-points are compared with observational constraints on the planet's density \citep{rajpaul_doppler_2024} and atmospheric MMW \citep{gressier_hints_2024} to infer L\,98-59\,d's thermal and compositional history.